Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Further discussion and conclusion

-Data, including economic data, is usually not generated at random but by a process.
-That's why, if asked, you would say you expected a '$0$' to follow 01010101, rather than a `1' (even though, according to probability theory, both have exactly the same chance of occurring).
-Or the reason you would bet on 01010101 rather than 0110010 if asked for the next bit.
+Data is usually not generated at random but by a process.
+That is why, if asked, you would say you expected a `$0$' to follow 01010101, rather than a `1' (even though, according to probability theory, both have exactly the same classical probability of occurring among all strings of the same length).

-In a world of computable processes, $m(s)$ establishes the probability of an event $s$ happening. $m$ tells us that patterns which result from simple processes (short programs) are likely, while patterns produced by complicated processes (long programs) are relatively unlikely (a structured world).
+In data generated by an algorithmic process, $m(x)$ would establish the probability of an occurrence of $x$ in the data in the presence of any other additional information. $m$ thus tells us that patterns which result from simple processes (short calculations) will be likely, while patterns produced by long uncompressible calculations are unlikely if the data is produced by a mechanistic cause (e.g., a type of customer preference for a product in a catalogue).

-$m$ is not only a probability distribution establishing that there are some objects that have a certain probability of occurring according to said distribution, it is also a distribution specifying the order of the individual elements, unlike classical probability theory.